-- We need to support with reasons what we say about art - Talking about art is more effective when words are appropriately selected - One complicated question in the philosophy of art is "What purposes do art works serve?" - One complicated question in the philosophy of art is "How do art works expressfeelings?" - One complicated question in the philosophy of art is "How the visual art is similar to and different from other arts?"
+- One question in the philosophy of art is "What kinds of things in the world are beautiful?" - One question in the philosophy of art is "Does art reflect societies?" - There are varied reasons to support statements about art. - One question in the philosophy of art is "To what extent can viewers be objective about works of art?" - One complicated question in the philosophy of art is "What purposes do art works serve?" - One complicated question in the philosophy of art is "How do art works expressfeelings?" - One complicated question in the philosophy of art is "How the visual art is similar to and different from other arts?" - Definitions help us use words more carefully

-- Make general statements about art and be able to offer reasons to support general statements about art - Identify aesthetic qualities of exemplary works of art and identify characteristics of the artists who created them (e.g., gender, age, absence or presence of training, style, etc.). - Compare and contrast culturally and historically diverse works of visual art that evoke emotion and that communicate cultural meaning. - Use imagination to create a story based on an arts experience that communicated an emotion or feeling, and tell the story through visual art. - Distinguish patterns in nature found in works of visual art.
+- Select words carefully in order to communicate effectively - Make general statements as well as be able to Identify and evaluate reasons offered to support statements about art - Identify aesthetic qualities of exemplary works of art and identify characteristics of the artists who created them (e.g., gender, age, absence or presence of training, style, etc.).

+- Compare and contrast culturally and historically diverse works of visual art that evoke emotion and that communicate cultural meaning. - Use imagination to create a story based on an arts experience that communicated an emotion or feeling, and tell the story through visual art.